Japanese Relocation and Internment During World War II

-Seattle Times article recapping the history of Japanese in Washington State in the early 1900's and their subsequent evacuation to relocation camps in the 1940's.
+Seattle Times article recapping the history of Japanese in Washington State in the early 1900s and their subsequent evacuation to relocation camps in the 1940s.

 Decision to Evacuate the Japanese from the Pacific Coast

 An extensive and detailed army analysis by Stetson Conn of the circumstances surrounding the internment of Japanese-Americans.

 of San Francisco Japanese

-Japanese-American Archival Collection
+Japanese American Archival Collection ImageBase

 Japanese-American Relocation Digital Archives